ELEC470/elec470-w26-assignment-1-getting-started-gem5-assignment0-wq25/README.md

 ## Academic misconduct reminder

-You are required to work on this assignment **individually**.
-You may discuss high level concepts with others in the class but all the work must be completed by you.
+You are required to work on this assignment in teams of no more than two.
+You may discuss high level concepts with others in the class but all the work must be completed by your team.

 Remember, DO NOT POST YOUR CODE PUBLICLY ON GITHUB!
-Any code found on GitHub that is not the base template you are given will be reported to SJA.
 If you want to sidestep this problem entirely, don't create a public fork and instead create a private repository to store your work.